Skip to main content

 On Edge Class ships, solo cruisers will be pleased to find that they offer Infinite Veranda staterooms.
 Each room is 131 square feet with an additional 42 square feet of space on the veranda.

 Celebrity Beyond has 16 solo cabins, Apex has 24, and Beyond has 32.
-When Celebrity Ascent launches in December 2023, she, too, will have 32 staterooms dedicated to solo travelers.
+Celebrity Ascent, the newest ship in the fleet, launches in the fleet also has 32 staterooms dedicated to solo travelers.

 The only other ship in Celebrity's fleet to feature solo cabins is Celebrity Silhouette.
 Onboard, there are only four interior cabins for single travelers, each a mere 103 square feet.
-Despite the limited space, these are a great option for those traveling alone, as they prevent guests from being subject to the dreaded double occupancy fares.
+Despite the limited space, these are a great option for those traveling alone, as they prevent guests from being subject to the dreaded single supplement fee.

 Due to their limited availability, studio staterooms tend to get booked quickly.